Updated December 3, 2019 with new key dates.

 smtp.postmarkapp.com and no further action will be needed.

-Once again, we are going to disable TLSv1 on December 14, 2019.
+Once again, we are going to disable TLSv1.0 on February 1, 2020.
 Please perform all testing and make any necessary code changes before this date.

 Please let us know if you have any questions about these changes.